• Skip to primary navigation

 Side Dish

-Sweet fall veggies are tossed with a rich and tangy mustard vinaigrette.
+Sweet fall vegetables are gently mashed and tossed with a rich and tangy mustard vinaigrette.
 Seriously this dressing is the best thing to happen to a bunch of otherwise underappreciated vegetables.
-This fall vegetable casserole is vegan and makes a hearty fall side dish.
+This fall root vegetable mash is vegan and makes a hearty fall side dish.

 roasted turnips and fall vegetables on a white serving plate with parsley